thimre/monitoring/README.md

 The scripts communicate with the Openshift API using python's requests library.

 *Summary of the scripts:*
-- __checkDeploymentConfigs.py__: checks all deploymentconfig for the total number of __ready pods__ targeted them.
+- __checkDeployments.py__ : checks all deployment for the total number of __ready pods__ targeted them.
 If it's not the __desired__ number, exits with 2 and outputs the name of the deployments.
+- __checkDeploymentConfigs.py__: checks all deploymentconfig object for the total number of __ready pods__ targeted them.
+If it's not the __desired__ number, exits with 2 and outputs the name of the deploymentconfigs.
 - __checkPods.py__: outputs the pods name that are not is Running or Succeeded state and exits with 2.
 - __checkReplicationControllers.py__: checks all replication controllers for the total number of ready pods targeted by them.
 If it's not the desired number, exits with 2 and outputs the name of the replication controllers.
 If there's no problem they exit with 0 and output OK.